Did you know the sun can burn houseplants inside? Who knew? I found out the hard way.

-I care for a few plants at my church and this one was sitting back many feet and to the side of a huge south window.
-It was getting the right amount of light and doing well.
-Unfortunately, someone thought it would do better ON the windowsill because all plants should be on the windowsill, right?
+I care for a few plants at my church and an African violet was on the guest desk six feet to the side of a large south window.
+It received the right amount of light and grew and flowered well.
+Unfortunately, someone thought it would do better ON the windowsill because all plants belong on windowsills.
 This is what I came back to the next week.
 Ahhhhh!
+A sunburned African violet.

-Notice the flowers don’t really have too much damage.
-Since the leaves are the part of the plant using sunlight, they were the only parts that were damaged.
-It was weird to see gorgeous flowers on top of these horribly burned leaves.
+Seeing gorgeous flowers on top of the sunburned houseplant was weird.
 If plants could scream or cry, I’m sure this one would have.
 I spilled boiling tea on my hand the other day and I had ice on it for hours.
 It was so painful!
 Too bad the violet didn’t have a friendly Aloe vera nearby to lend some soothing gel.
 I wasn’t home and didn’t have my aloe, either.

 Acclimatize your plants.